 Want to spend your retirement like royalty?
 Check out our guide and choose whether you should retire in Portugal or Italy!

-Last Updated on November 20, 2023 by Maryam Siddiqui
+Last Updated on November 23, 2025 by Emily Hopkins

 Making a decision between the two is easier said than done, and that’s exactly why we’re here.
 There are so many factors you have to put into consideration before deciding which one is right for you.
-This post will shed some light on the basic things that you should know before deciding
+This post will shed some light on the basic things that you should know before deciding.

 Tag along to find out the similarities and differences between the two, how the lifestyle compares, and which area would be the best one.
 By the end, you’ll be able to pick your new home; happy reading!